neojessie/neojessie.github.io/index.md

 #2020-05-28

-## she drived like a rookie, but happy.
+## she drove like a rookie, but happy.

 ![image-jessiedrive](http://jessie-pic.test.upcdn.net/SheDrive.jpg)